dimagi/commcare-hq/DEV_SETUP.md

 1. Bring up the docker containers.

+    In either of the following commands, omit the `-d` option to keep the containers attached in the foreground.

     ```sh
     ./scripts/docker up -d
-    # Or, omit the '-d' option to keep the containers attached in the foreground
-    ./scripts/docker up
-    # Optionally, bring up only specific containers (add '-d' to detach)
+    # Optionally, start only specific containers.
-    # Note that elasticsearch2 is for ES2, whereas elasticsearch is for ES7.
-    # Which container you use should match the version set with ELASTICSEARCH_MAJOR_VERSION
-    ./scripts/docker up postgres couch redis elasticsearch2 zookeeper kafka minio formplayer
+    ./scripts/docker up -d postgres couch redis elasticsearch2 zookeeper kafka minio formplayer
     ```

-1. If you are planning on running Formplayer from source, stop the formplayer container.
+1. If you are planning on running Formplayer from a binary or source, stop the formplayer container to avoid port collisions.

     ```sh
     ./scripts/docker stop formplayer